 I know that’s what you’re thinking.

-Well, It’s pretty easy if you own a home the San Francisco Bay Area.
-Here the median home prices are well into the seven hundred thousand dollar range.
-Now include the debt accumulated from pursing two advanced degrees.
-Add some miscellaneous obligations and there's your formula for seven figure debt.
+Well, it’s pretty easy if you own a home the San Francisco Bay Area.
+Here, the median home prices are well into the seven hundred thousand dollar range.
+Now include the debt accumulated from pursuing two advanced degrees.
+Add some miscellaneous obligations and there's your formula for a seven figure debt.

 How it all started

 My journey to debt freedom had little to do with me wanting to be wealthy.
 It was more about me being able to keep my head above water.
 I was broke and had nothing to show for all the money I made.

 From the outside it looked like I had it all figured out.
 I had a custom built house and a luxury car.
 On the flip side, I didn’t even have a hundred dollars in the bank.
 Around my daughter's first birthday I found myself in a position of having to borrow money to make ends meet.
 That was my breaking point.
 I hate asking for help.
 I made too much money to be this freakin broke.
 Enough was enough.

 Weighing my options, I decided to sell a rental property I had in Southern California.
 With the proceeds from sale I planned to pay off debt, build savings and invest.
 The problem was, I knew nothing about investing.
 I always said once I finished school, I would take the time to learn about investing.
 I asked friends to recommend their favorite investing books.
 I searched online for the top financial podcasts.
 That’s when I stumbled upon the Dave Ramsey podcast.

 At first I felt a disconnect.
 Dave's southern drawl and conservative values made him feel unrelatable.
 What did intrigue me though were the families that came on his show to discuss their journey to debt freedom.

 These Debt Free Screams brought me to tears more often than not.
 Family after family shared how they overcame financial struggles, paying off massive debt.
 I was most impressed with the fact that people did this while not making tons of money.
 On average they were able to pay off all there debt in two years.